Homework I

 • Screen captures should illustrate various situations that you program can handle, as well as the normal behavior.

-• Screenshots can be added as an appendix or embedded within the write up of the solution – in this case you can extend the length by the amount of pictures.
+• Screenshots can be added as an appendix or embedded within the write up of the solution – in this case you can extend the length by the amount of figures.

-This is a list of commonly made mistakes when writing the report
+This is a list of commonly made mistakes that we see

-• Tables and figures need to be referenced in the text.
-If necessary, additional comments can be added.
+• Tables and figures need to be cross-referenced in the text

-• Your report can only include snippets of the code and only when it is necessary to illustrate a part of the description.
-Such code must be aligned to the left, indented and use a monospaced font.
+• Your report can only include short snippets of the code and only when it is necessary to illustrate a part of the description Report must not contain your entire program code

 Requirements for the standards and environment

 The program must be written in the C programming language.
 You are permitted to use the C90 and C99 standards.
-Upon an agreement, you can also use newer standards such as C11 and C17.
+Using newer standards (C11, C17, C23) is permitted, if it provides additional value.
+This must be explained in the report.

-In addition to using the standard C libraries, you are allowed to use C POSIX and GNU C libraries.
-Any libraries outside of this must be agreed upon separately.
+In addition to the standard C libraries, you are allowed to use C POSIX and GNU C libraries and extensions.
+Any other libraries must be agreed upon separately.

-Your program will be compiled and tested in a Linux environment, equivalent to the one in the lab computers (e.g. OpenSUSE SLED-15 SP5 or Ubuntu Linux 22.04 or later, using GCC-12 compiler).
-The software does not need to be compatible with other operating systems such as Windows or MacOS.
+Your program will be compiled and tested in a Linux environment, equivalent to the one in the lab computers (OpenSUSE SLED-15 SP5, using GCC-12) or the recommendation for home setup (Ubuntu Linux 24.04, using GCC-13 compiler or later).
+Compatibility with Windows or MacOS is not required.

-• Code must adhere to the practices taught in the class so far.
+Your code must adhere to the practices covered so far.

-• Must not use variable length arrays (VLA)
+• Must not use variable length arrays (VLA – variable length array)

 • Must not have any unused components in the code (e.g. libraries, variables).